-People who are obese or overweight are most likely to develop insulin resistance, because many studies confirm that fat interferes with the body's ability to use insulin.
+People who are obese or overweight are most likely to develop insulin resistance because many studies confirm that fat interferes with the body's ability to use insulin.
 Type 2 diabetes usually occurs gradually; it may take many years.

-Research found type 2 diabetes is a cellular metabolism problem.
+The research found type 2 diabetes is a cellular metabolism problem.

-Approximately, 10 percent of type 2 diabetes has Autoantibodies!
+Approximately 10 percent of type 2 diabetes has Autoantibodies!